studiodumbar/kirby-extensions/plugins/detect/readme.md

 # Detect plugin

-A plugin for [Kirby CMS](http://getkirby.com) to load a device specific snippets based on the detected device class, e.g. mobile or desktop (tablet device class detection is possible too, but disabled by default, read below).
+A plugin for [Kirby CMS](http://getkirby.com) to load a device specific snippets based on the detected device class, e.g. mobile or desktop (tablet is possible too, but disabled by default).

 ## How to use it?

 * First add the `detect` folder to your `/site/plugins` directory.
-* Create device specific snippets by adding the ‘.desktop’ postfix to snippets in the `/snippets` folder (e.g. html_head.desktop.php)
+* Create device specific snippets by adding the `.desktop` postfix to snippets in the `/snippets` folder (e.g. html_head.desktop.php)
 * Include the device-specific snippet:

 ```php